wp-plugins/bbpress-private-replies/readme.txt

 == Changelog ==

-= 1.0 =
+= 1.0.2 =

-* Fixed a bug that caused topic subscribers to get emails with new private replies that they didn't have permission to read
+* Darkened background of private replies

-= 0.2 =
+= 1.0.1 =

-* Fixed a bug that prevented topic authors from seeing private admin replies
+* Fixed a bug with private replies in user's profiles.
-* Changes the capability required to see private replies from bbp_forums_admin to publish_forums
-* Changed private reply backgrounds to blue to help distinguish them from sticky topics
-* Improved French translation

-= 0.1 =

-* First beta release!

-== Upgrade Notice ==

 = 1.0 =